Integrate Biome in your editor

 .
 When executed, Biome will spawn two processes:

-- a daemon that does execute the requested operations;
+- a daemon that executes the requested operations;

 - a server that functions as a proxy between the requests of the client - the editor - and the server - the daemon;